iterative/dvc.org/content/docs/use-cases/versioning-data-and-models/index.md

-# Versioning Data and Model Files
+# Versioning Data and Models

 [Version control](https://en.wikipedia.org/wiki/Version_control) has become a staple in software engineering because it allows effective collaboration on